 Cyber warfare refers to the strategic deployment of cyber attacks by nation-states or organized entities to disrupt, damage, or seize control of an adversary's digital and physical infrastructure.
 These actions are designed to undermine national security, disrupt civil infrastructure, and destabilize economies.
 Common targets include government networks, financial institutions, and essential utilities, all of which are critical for the functioning of modern societies.

-The primary targets of cyber warfare are systems and services that play a vital role in both public and private sectors.
-These include government networks and military systems, critical infrastructure such as power grids and water supply systems, and essential civilian services like healthcare and communications.
+The primary targets of cyber warfare are systems and services that play a vital role in both the public and private sectors.
+These include government networks and military systems, critical infrastructure such as power grids and water supply systems, and essential civilian services such as healthcare and communications.
 By focusing on these targets, attackers aim to cause widespread disruption and chaos.

 Cyber warfare employs a variety of sophisticated methods to achieve its objectives.
 Malware attacks, including viruses, ransomware, and trojans, are commonly used to infiltrate and compromise systems.
 Distributed Denial of Service (DDoS) attacks, which overwhelm servers with excessive traffic, are employed to disable systems and services.
-Cyber espionage, another key tactic, involves stealing sensitive information such as military intelligence or corporate secrets.
+Cyber espionage, another key tactic, involves the theft of sensitive information such as military intelligence or corporate secrets.
 In some cases, hybrid tactics are used, combining cyber operations with physical military actions to enhance the overall impact.

 The impact of cyber warfare can be far-reaching and devastating.
-Essential services like energy, transportation, and healthcare can be disrupted, causing significant societal and economic harm.
+Essential services like energy, transportation, and healthcare can be disrupted, causing significant social and economic damage.
 Financial systems may be destabilized, resulting in widespread economic consequences.
 Additionally, societal disinformation campaigns can undermine public trust and cohesion, further exacerbating the damage caused by these attacks.
 As a result, cyber warfare has emerged as a critical threat in modern conflicts, demanding robust prevention and mitigation strategies.